james-demiraiakian/lab-01b-markdown-notes/day-1/notes.md

 | 2A | 2B | 2C | 2D |
 | 3A | 3B | 3C | 3D |
 | 4A | 4B | 4C | 4D |

+You can bold text, like **this.**

+You can Italicise text like _this._

+I also learned, by accident, that you can italicize like *this.*